Dvogonen/cyclop_plus/README.md

 ###Solder programming pins to the PCB(optional)
 - Solder a 2x3 block of pin headers into the holes for the ICSP port.
-If you do not want to solder anything you can program the boad by temporarily pushing programming pins into the PCB ICSP connector holes while you program the board.
+If you do not want to solder anything you can program the board by temporarily pushing programming pins into the PCB ICSP connector holes while you program the board.
 The holes for the ICSP connector is found just to the right of the button switch.
 The pins should point upwards on the same side as the receiver tin can is installed.
 ![ICSP pin header](/images/pcb_icsp.jpg)